p-acDev/orca_tools/README.md

 Just double click on the `launch_posttreat.bat`

 ### 3 plot and line elevation
-This script aims to do a 3D plot of mooring lines to check visually the line position Just double click on the `launch_3Dplot.bat`
+This script aims to do a 3D plot of mooring lines to check visually the line position and a heatmap which is 2D Just double click on the `launch_plot.bat`

 ### clashing report
 This scripts aims to provide a clashing line report with relative z position of each line Vs each line